 7).
 How is GoCardless managing Brexit's impact on GDPR?

-GDPR is in effect in the UK now, and the UK has passed the GDPR-compliant Data Protection Act.
+Data protection in the UK is governed by the Data Protection Act, which continues in full effect and largely mirrors the requirements of GDPR.
 No matter what, GoCardless will continue to apply a global privacy and data protection risk management programme that includes the elements and processes necessary for GoCardless and its merchants to demonstrate compliance with GDPR’s high standards.

 8).
 Will I need to tell my customers anything?